gnat/css-scope-inline/README.md

 ## Why does this exist?

 * You want an easy inline vanilla CSS experience without Tailwind CSS.
-* Hate creating unique class names over.. and over.. to use once.
+* Hate creating unique class names over and over.. to use once.
 * You want to co-locate your styles for ⚡️ [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/)
 * You wish `this` would work in `<style>` tags.
 * Want all CSS features: [Nesting](https://caniuse.com/css-nesting), animations.
 Get scoped [`@keyframes`](https://github.com/gnat/css-scope-inline/blob/main/example.html#L50)!